informalsystems/hermes/guide/src/channels.md

-    --port-a PORT-A           identifier of the side `a` port for the new channel --port-b PORT-B           identifier of the side `b` port for the new channel -o, --order ORDER         the channel ordering, valid options 'unordered' and 'ordered' -v, --version VERSION     the version for the new channel
+    --port-a PORT-A           identifier of the side `a` port for the new channel --port-b PORT-B           identifier of the side `b` port for the new channel -o, --order ORDER         the channel ordering, valid options 'unordered' and 'ordered'
 ```

 ## Examples